sara-nl/griddocs/source/Pages/General/grid_services.rst

 You may request support for our Grid services by contacting us by phone or email.
 Our dedicated team at `SURFsara helpdesk`_ is more than willing to assist you for any questions or complaints and carefully take note of your remarks for further improvement of our services.

-Checkout the detailed information about `SURFsara helpdesk`_.
+Check out the detailed information about `SURFsara helpdesk`_.
 Please don't hesitate to contact us!